 Throughout the apprenticeship you will be required to use psychometric tests to practise and demonstrate your new skills set.
 You can use tests you already have access to in your school.
 If you want or need to purchase new tests, you have the opportunity to do this through the Dyslexia Action Shop with a 10% discount.

 You can register now for this apprenticeship.
-The next cohort starts in January 2024.
+We accept applications on a rolling basis throughout the year.
 Places are limited, so please register your interest as soon as possible by completing our registration form.

 Add further value to your apprenticeship and achieve Real Training’s reputable Certificate of Competence in Educational Testing (CCET) qualification in full with the Learning and Skills Assessor top-up assignment.